 - Always send fewer, more personalised messages whenever possible – big batches of messages are more likely to be identified as spam.

-- Ensure you are sending to active subscribers – as a general rule, you should only be sending to people who have opened one of your messages in the last 12 to 24 months.
+- Ensure you are sending to active subscribers – as a general rule, you should only be sent to people who have opened one of your messages in the last 12 to 24 months.

 - Figure out who is the best person in your organisation to be the sender then be consistent.